 Breaking paradigms of black women in media: There are many people in the field now who are going against the grain and creating and producing stories about women that they want to see.
 The genius of this is that their platforms are not on huge media networks, but on Youtube and Vimeo.
 Most famously, Miss Awkward Black Girl her self Issa Rae (although now she’s becoming mainstream, producing a series on HBO), had humble beginnings on her Youtube platform and created a genius web series that was both comical and relatable.

-One of my other favorites, though not discussed at the event is Andrea Lewis’s “Black Actress” series, which is a show that highlights the struggle of being an actress and getting note-worthy roles as African American women.
+One of my other favorites, though not discussed at the event is Andrea Lewis’s “Black Actress” series, which is a show that highlights the struggle of being an actress and getting note-worthy roles as a black woman.
 She begins each episode with a black actress who hasn’t received the acclaim they deserve, including Essence Atkins, Jennifer Lewis, and Tatyana Ali.

 Recreation of paradigms:

 Black women doing things outside the lane of what society thinks black women can accomplish.

 American culture is ubiquitous.
 For many people around the world, encountering a black person may only happen through the images on television.
 People abroad sometimes parallel the images they see on TV with the people they meet in real life.
 So we should actually question, What do the images of black women on American television say to the rest of the world?

-I believe Farai took the lead on this by saying since American media is not going to showcase our own culture and stories, we have to seek it out ourselves (or create it ourselves), She also brought up an excellent point, that while our sisters are watching us, we are not watching them.
-For example, Demetria went to South Africa and told a story of being on the bus with a bunch of local women who could not stop talking about Real Housewives of Atlanta, however, as pervasive as American culture is, the bigger question is, what are their stories?
+I believe Farai took the lead on this by saying since American media is not going to showcase our own culture and stories, we have to seek it out ourselves (or create it ourselves).
+She also brought up an excellent point, that while our sisters are watching us, we are not watching them.
+For example, Demetria went to South Africa and told a story of being on the bus with a bunch of local women who could not stop talking about Real Housewives of Atlanta, however, as pervasive as American culture is, the bigger question is, what are our African brother and sisters stories?
 Why aren’t we just as curious about their lifestyle as they are about ours?